nialov/fractopo/paper/paper.md

 fracture traces from e.g. drone imaged outcrops results in georeferenced two-dimensional fracture trace vector datasets, i.e. fracture networks, which offer a cross-sectional window into the three-dimensional networks within the bedrock.

-To analyze these datasets, common Geographic Information System (GIS) tools are typically used to perform geospatial operations and analysis of the data.
-However, these tools are not specialized to handle the specific requirements for geometric and topological consistency of the fracture trace data.
-Therefore, it is both convenient and beneficial for users to have access to a common workflow, provided by the newly developed `fractopo` package, for the data validation and analysis, rather than implementing a geospatial analysis separately each time for the data.
+To analyze these datasets, Geographic Information System (GIS) tools are typically used to perform geospatial operations and analysis of the data.
+However, these tools are not specialized to handle the specific requirements for geometric and topological consistency of the fracture trace data and lack programmability to define repeatable workflows.
+To fill these gaps, `fractopo` provides geometric and topological validation, specifically tailored for fracture trace data, and a set of highly specific geospatial analysis tools, including plotting of the results.
+In contrast to GIS tools, `fractopo` is more readily usable in Python scripts and data pipelines which allow for better reproducibility of results.

 # Statement of need